FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial-2.md

 ### 12. Firstly, select the upper part of the lamp with a selection tool.
 Right click on the selected gameobject inside the hierarchy - Create empty parent gameobject.
 I named it "UpperPart".
 For the rest of the gameobjects, I put them inside another parent gameobjects and named it "LowerPart".
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-12.png)

 ### 13. Drag and drop the Button prefab.
 Buttons are located at Assets/MRTK/Features/UX/Interactable/Prefabs.
-Each Interactable (such as buttons, switches) has a OnClick component.
+Each Interactable (such as buttons, switches) has an OnClick component.
 You can edit it to call a specific method.
 Here I call LampRotator script, which performs a smooth rotation of the lamp.
 After pressing the play button or testing the APP on Oculus, user just needs to press a button to rotate the lamp.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-13.png)

 ### 14. Next, lets add speech control to the lamp.
 Firstly, a we drag a SpeechRecognition gameobject to the scene.